Alabama Court Records

 What Are Traffic Misdemeanors In Alabama?

 Most Alabama state traffic violations are categorized as misdemeanors.
 Although these offenses are not as grievous as felonies, they are taken seriously in the state.
 Misdemeanor violations occur when the Motor Vehicle and Traffic Code (title 32) is violated.
-Traffic misdemeanors are more atrocious than infractions.
-Incidents considered as traffic misdemeanors in Alabama are driving with a suspended driver’s license and fleeing a law enforcement officer (no damage or injury).
+Traffic misdemeanors are more severe than infractions.
+Some examples of incidents that may be considered traffic misdemeanors in Alabama are driving with a suspended driver’s license and fleeing a law enforcement officer (no damage or injury).

-Penalties for these include community service, license suspension, jail time, and fines.
+Penalties for these may include community service, license suspension, jail time, and fines.
 All depending on the degree of the violation as some traffic misdemeanors can quickly become felonies.
-The standard punishment meted for this violation range from fines of up to $6,000, a year in any county jail facility, and six months or two years of license suspension.
+The standard punishment for this violation ranges from fines of up to $6,000, a year in any county jail facility, and six months or two years of license suspension.

 Examples Of Traffic Misdemeanors In Alabama?